 - C: If the value of this field is set to 1, the Beam index IDi field is present.
 If the value of this field is set to 0, the Beam index IDi field is absent.
 This field can be set to 1 only if MAC CE is used for activation, i.e., when the A/D field is set to 1.
 If MAC CE is used for deactivation, this field is set to 0;

 - Beam index IDi: This field indicates the updated beam index for forwarding resources within the list indicated by the Resource list ID field.
 Beam index ID0 indicates the beam index for the first forwarding resource within the list; Beam index ID1 indicates the beam index for the second forwarding resource within the list and so on.
-The length of the field is 6 bits;
+The length of the field is 6 bits; the number of updated beams, N, is equal to the number of the beam indications in the semi-persistent resource set with ID Resource set ID;

 - R: Reserved bit, set to 0.